THE NATION CLASSROOM

 - What differences existed in the status of African-Americans in the North and South of the US?

 Have the class read the student-page content (including introduction and the seven documents).
 Encourage students to read and attempt to answer all scaffolding questions (“As You Read: Things to Look For”).

 - What were the leading issues for African-Americans during this period?

 - How did the perspectives of Booker T. Washington and W.E.B.
 DuBois differ on the strategy for African-American progress in 20th century America?

 - How significant was the migration of large numbers of black Americans from the South to the North?
 What sorts of reactions did the migration provoke?

 - Were you surprised by any information in the documents?
 Identify specific events or developments that you found surprising, and explain why.

-AS YOU READ: Things to Look For (These scaffolding questions are provided to students on their Web pages)
+AS YOU READ: Things to Look For (Scaffolding questions also provided to students on their web pages)

 - Examine each excerpt for point of view.
 Is the document a report, a review, an editorial?
 Identify how the format and/or writer’s purpose affects the content.